Fish, the final frontier

 While cellular-based fish offerings are yet to overcome substantial scientific, production and regulatory challenges, plant-based alternatives are striding ahead and now extend across a wide expanse of luxury food categories.

-Austria’s Revo Foods recently unveiled a production facility with the capability to 3D-print food including a whole cut mycelium salmon fillet.
+Austria’s Revo Foods recently unveiled a production facility with the capability to 3D-print plant-based food including a whole cut mycelium salmon fillet.
 The company says its new 'Taste Factory’ is capable of producing up almost 55 tonnes of product per month.

 Here are some other notable plant-based seafood innovations: